rust-lang/const-eval/const-generic-const-fn-bounds.md

 ```

 would allow calling `Foo(String::new()) + Foo(String::new())` even though that is (at the time
-of writing this RFC) most definitely not const.
+of writing this RFC) most definitely not const, because `String` only has an `impl Add for String`
+and not a `const impl Add for String`.

 This would go in hand with the current scheme for const functions, which may also be called
 at runtime with runtime arguments, but are checked for soundness as if they were called in